koberlag/cs5293sp20-project3/README.md

 ## WHAT N DID YOU CHOOSE AND WHY?
-    I CHOSE N = 4, BECAUSE SIMPLY BECAUSE IT SEEMS LIKE IF SOMEONE WERE WANTING TO SEE ALTERNATIVE RECIPES, THEY WOULD WANT AT LEAST A FEW OPTIONS BUT MAY NOT WANT A HUGE LIST.
+    I CHOSE N = 4 SIMPLY BECAUSE IT SEEMS LIKE IF SOMEONE WERE WANTING TO SEE ALTERNATIVE RECIPES, THEY WOULD WANT AT LEAST A FEW OPTIONS BUT MAY NOT WANT A HUGE LIST.